-For the purposes of these Regulations, information is confidential if:

-- (1) it is received by the AFSA or an officer, employee, delegate or agent of the AFSA in the exercise of a function under these Rules or any other AIFC Regulations or Rules; and - (2) it has not been made available to the public in circumstances in which disclosure is not prohibited under these Rules or any other AIFC Regulations or Rules.
+- (1) For the purposes of these Regulations, information is confidential if it is received by the AFSA or an officer, employee, delegate or agent of the AFSA in the exercise of a function under these Regulations or any other AIFC Regulations or Rules. - (2) Confidential information does not include information that has been made available to the public in circumstances in which disclosure is permitted under these Regulations or any other AIFC Regulations or Rules.